SANDEEP4396/UHCL-e-Services-backend-functionality/README.md

 # UHCL-e-Services-backend-functionality

 ## UHCL eService System is an application letting students and faculties manage their course works.
-In this project, you will write a Java project simulating some of the functions in this system.
-There are two roles in the system, student and faculty.

-### Login – Student can login their eService account.
+### Login
-After login, students are given several options.
+Student can login their eService account.After login, students are given several options.

-### Register a course – After a student selects this option, the student will get two options, displaying all open courses or search for a course by course ID.
+### Register for a course
+After a student selects this option, the student will get two options, displaying all open courses or search for a course by course ID.
 Then, the student can select a course to view.
 A course’s information includes course ID and title, instructor info, class capacity, number of students enrolled, and status.
 After that, the student will be given options to take the course or go back.

-### Show Class Schedule – A student can select this option to see his/her class schedule.
+### Show Class Schedule
+A student can select this option to see his/her class schedule.
 After the schedule is displayed, the student can select any course in the schedule to view its info.

-### Drop a course – After a student’s class schedule is displayed, the student can select a course to drop which will remove the course from the student’s class schedule.
+### Drop a course
+After a student’s class schedule is displayed, the student can select a course to drop which will remove the course from the student’s class schedule.

-### View the bill – A student can use this option to see billing information of his/her registered courses.
+### View the bill
+A student can use this option to see billing information of his/her registered courses.
 The billing information contains tuitions and fees.
 The formula is $1000 * number of courses enrolled.

 ## Functions implemented for faculties: